SoftUni-Internal/interactive-content/EN/01-Modules/02-Types-of-Modules.md

 # ES6 Modules

-*In 2015, with the introduction of the EcmaScript 6 standard, modules were introduced natively to JavaScript.*
+In 2015, with the introduction of the EcmaScript 6 standard, modules were introduced natively to JavaScript.

-JavaScript's **built-in module statements always export and import an object**.
+JavaScript's **built\-in module statements always export and import an object**.

 ## Importing

 Importing an object can be done in a few ways:

-- Importing a **specific function**\:
+- Importing a **specific function**:

 ```js
 import convertToUSD from './currencyConverter.js'